 Future careers, post-grad opportunities

-You will have the advantage of being networked into the business and professional world at Bryant.
+You will have the advantage of networking in the business and professional world at Bryant.
 Through a variety of programs, including those offered by the Amica Center for Career Education and alumni mentoring programs, you will have unparalleled opportunities to interact with CEOs, successful entrepreneurs, and executives.
 Management graduates are prepared for professional success in a variety of fields.

 Titles held by recent management graduates include business manager, credit manager, executive trainee, application specialist, consumer loan trainee, customer service representative, inventory control specialist, and human resources specialist.